A Fight Against an Invisible Monster - CORONAVIRUS

 Friday, April 3 – Brandon’s God mother’s mom passed away in the hospital as well due to COVID and she was his grandma’s best friend.
 May they both rest in heaven and watch over us.

 Saturday, April 4 – I was able to do a little walking since by us its very open and we don’t have much people around us.
 Everyday we’ve been taking Vitamin C (2000mg), Vitamin E (1000mg) and 2 elderberry with Zinc.
-We want to still keep our immune system up as we only probably have immunity against this one strand of COVID.
-As COVID strands evolve we are still not safe.
+We want to still keep our immune system up as we only probably have immunity against this one strain of COVID.
+As COVID strains evolve we are still not safe.
 We have been big supporters of wearing masks and gloves when you go out.
 This is not to say you are protected but please protect people around you.
 You don’t know if you are carriers or not as some people are asymptomatic but for the sake of your loved ones, people you care about please wear masks and gloves!

 Sunday, April 5 – Brandon’s grandma’s sister’s husband is in ICU due to COVID complications and her family members have tested positive as well.
 We are praying for their safety and to win this fight against this monster.